Subscribe to Gateways Action

 China's Critical Artist

-The best art is said to take us not further from, but instead closer, to reality.
+The best art often takes us not further from, but instead, closer to, reality.
 Chinese artist and activist Ai Wei Wei is a prime example.
-His artistic statements demonstrate a rare boldness, often pointing to the repressive underside of his society, and put him dangerously at odds with the Chinese communist state.
+His artistic statements demonstrate a rare boldness, often pointing to the repressive underside of his society, putting him dangerously at odds with the Chinese communist state.
 A key element of his remarkable career has been powerful use of the internet.

 more »